1 General Questions

 The initial project mpk file that is uploaded is not allowed to exceed 250Mb (project mpr file and other files combined).

 You can access every meta model element of your app model!
 That includes domain models, microflows, pages, integrations (consumed and published web and app services), Java actions, custom widgets, security constraints and so on.
-Anything you can access with the Modeler - and all the technical details we abstract away from in the UI, but are part of the app model!
+Anything you can access with Studio Pro - and all the technical details we abstract away from in the UI, but are part of the app model!